Configure a SAML identity provider using the Search API

 where:

 You may also need to define the username format to return when a user successfully authenticates.
-Make sure you specify a format that suits the provider of your Search API SAML authentication provider (see Create a Search API SAML Authentication Provider).
+Make sure you specify a format that suits the provider of your Search API SAML authentication provider.

 When using Active Directory as a security identity provider, acceptable username formats would be domain\user or user@domain.